 - Connecting over the Internet with others who have had suicidal thoughts, such as joining blog discussions or engaging in suicidal talk over social media platforms.

 Risk Factors for Suicide and Underlying Causes of Depression

 What types of circumstances and lifestyle factors might put someone at an increased risk for having suicidal thoughts or major depression?
 If someone currently struggles with another psychiatric disorder or has attempted suicide in the past, that person is in the high-risk category.
 According to the Centers for Disease Control and Prevention, some other risk factors for having suicidal thoughts are: (3)

 - A history of depression, anxiety, or another mental illness like schizophrenia, post-traumatic stress disorder, an eating disorder, personality disorder or bipolar disorder.

 - A family history of depression, especially if depression was severe and resulted in suicide attempts.
-It’s been found that due to neurological changes and hormonal imbalances, there seems to be a genetic link to suicide.
+It’s been found that, due to neurological changes and hormonal imbalances, there may be a genetic link to suicide.

 - Abusing drugs, prescriptions or alcohol.

-- Have a mental health condition that affect mood, including cognitive disorders like Parkinson’s disease, chronic pain or terminal illnesses that trigger hopelessness.
+- Have a mental health condition that affects mood, including cognitive disorders like Parkinson’s disease, chronic pain or terminal illnesses that trigger hopelessness.

 - Feeling alienated and not finding satisfaction in one’s work, relationships, life activities, community or hobbies.